LauraBrogan/pands-project-2019/README.md

 **A. iris.py**

 This file is a basic file to read the csv file and display to the user the top ten lines of the data set.
 I stated with a basic file like this as I was having a lot of difficulty trying to get my coding off the ground.
+Later in the project I amended this script to get it to also return the last 10 lines to the user.
 This is the result of running that script.
 ![alt text](https://github.com/LauraBrogan/pands-project-2019/blob/master/iris.JPG)

-It displays to us the first ten lines of the data set with the five column headings, sepal_length,  sepal_width,  petal_length,  petal_width, these columns contain the measurements for the sepal lenght and width and the petal length and width.
-The last clumn displays the species.
+It displays to user the first ten lines and the last ten lines of the data set with the five column headings, sepal_length,  sepal_width,  petal_length,  petal_width, these columns contain the measurements for the sepal lenght and width and the petal length and width.
+The last column displays the species name.

 **B. plot.py**